Does Medicare Cover Eye Exams?

 Not all Medicare Advantage plans have all these optional benefits and coverage, and not all plans may be available in all areas.
 You must continue to pay your Part B premium, plus any additional premium required by your plan, and premiums may vary depending on the plan you choose and where you live.
 You will also be responsible for any copayments, coinsurance amounts, or deductibles required by your plan.

-If you have questions about Medicare coverage for eye exams, or Medicare Advantage benefits to offset your eye exam costs, I’m happy to help you.
 Request an email or schedule a telephone call by using one of the links at the bottom of the page.
 To see a list of plans in your area you may qualify for, click the “Compare Plans” button on this page.